Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 If your pet’s ears need cleaning, here’s how to do it:

 Obtain an ear wash.
 If you want to make one yourself, tea tree oil is a powerful antiseptic, antiviral, antifungal, antibacterial, and all around germicide.
 Don’t use full strength tea tree oil as an ear cleaner, though.
 To make a diluted tea tree solution, see Essential Oils.
-Mix the diluted tea tree oil with steeped calendula or echinacea tea that has cooled, add a little grapefruit seed extract or essential oil of lavender, put the mixture in a bulb syringe or appropriate squeeze bottle and keep it at room temperature.
+Mix one ounce (30 ml) of diluted tea tree oil with one cup (250 ml) of steeped calendula or echinacea tea that has cooled, add a little grapefruit seed extract and/or a drop of essential oil of lavender, put the mixture in a bulb syringe or appropriate squeeze bottle and keep it at room temperature.
 It’s easier, though, to just buy an ear wash.

 Before starting the cleanse, if there is a lot of hair inside the ear, you may need to use a hemostat to pull some of it out.
 Open the tongs and clasp them around a few strands at a time, twirl the hemostat to wrap part of the hairs around its stem, and then perform a quick, decisive yank as if you are yanking out your child’s tooth.
 Hair can sometimes be pulled out with fingers, too.